Super Bowl I: Green Bay Packers

 Packers veteran quarterback Bart Starr was the top-rated quarterback in the NFL for 1966, and won the NFL Most Valuable Player Award, completing 156 of 251 (62.2%) passes for 2,257 yards (9.0 per attempt), 14 touchdowns, and only three interceptions.
 His top targets were wide receivers Boyd Dowler and Carroll Dale, who combined for 63 receptions for 1,336 yards.
 Fullback Jim Taylor was the team's top rusher with 705 yards, adding four touchdowns, and caught 41 passes for 331 yards and two touchdowns.
-(Before the season, Taylor had informed the team that instead of returning to the Packers in 1967, he would play out his option and sign with the expansion New Orleans Saints.
+(Before the season, Taylor had informed the team instead of returning to the Packers in 1967, he would play out his option and sign with the expansion New Orleans Saints.
 Lombardi, infuriated at what he considered to be Taylor's disloyalty, refused to speak to Taylor the entire season.)
 The team's starting halfback, Paul Hornung, was injured early in the season and replaced by running back Elijah Pitts, who gained 857 all-purpose yards.
 The Packers' offensive line was also a big reason for the team's success, led by All-Pro guards Jerry Kramer, and Fuzzy Thurston, and tackle Forrest Gregg.

-Green Bay also had an excellent defense that displayed their talent in the NFL championship game, stopping the Dallas Cowboys on four consecutive plays starting from the Packers 2-yard line on the final drive to win the game.
+The Packers also had an excellent defense which displayed their talent in the NFL championship game, stopping the Dallas Cowboys on four consecutive plays starting from the Packers' 2-yard line on the final drive to win the game.
 Lionel Aldridge had replaced Quinlan, but Jordan and Davis still anchored the defensive line; linebacker Ray Nitschke excelled at run stopping and pass coverage, while the secondary was led by Herb Adderley and Willie Wood.
 Wood was another example of how Lombardi found talent nobody else could see.
 Wood had been a quarterback in college and was not drafted by an NFL team.
 When Wood joined the Packers in 1960, he was converted to a free safety and went on to make the All-Pro team nine times in his 12-year career.